Robert Pinkerton Obituary - MO | Legacy Pro

 DE SOTO – Robert N. Pinkerton, 43, of Farmington was born April 20, 1977, in St. Louis to Robert Pinkerton, and Judy (Gowen) Johnston.

-Robert is survived by his wife, Tonya (White) Pinkerton; parents, Robert Pinkerton, and Judy (John) Johnston; children, David Pinkerton, and Chloe Pinkerton; grandson, Alexander Pinkerton; and brother, Matthew (Amanda) Johnson; Other relatives and friends also survive.
+Robert is survived by his wife, Tanya (White) Pinkerton; parents, Robert Pinkerton, and Judy (John) Johnston; children, David Pinkerton, and Chloe Pinkerton; grandson, Alexander Pinkerton; and brother, Matthew (Amanda) Johnston; Other relatives and friends also survive.

 Visitation will be 10 a.m. until time if funeral service at 11 a.m.
 Saturday, September 19, 2020, at Agape Faith Church, 3255 State Road V, in De Soto with Pastors Mel and Carol Spreckelmeyer officiating.
 Masks and social distancing are required.
 Family served by Coplin Funeral Home.